Based on our 2021 Industry benchmarks study, we have thought of going even deeper in our analysis of social media trends.

 This is, in the end, is the key to explaining 2020's big rates and for the fact that slowly Instagram seems to head back to its initial engagement rate values from 2019, as we have shown in the dedicated study.

-But now, with these social media UK benchmarks, you can explore your top strength points as a brand and start planning.
+But now, with these social media industry benchmarks for the UK market, you can explore your top strength points as a brand and start planning.

 For this UK benchmark study there were 379,768 Facebook and 195,009 Instagram business posts analysed.